codio/site/source/docs/ide/customization/index.html.markdown

 Codio allows various Preferences and Settings to be customized.

-Quick access to the following commonly used settings are available from the 'View' menu
+Quick access to the following commonly used settings are available from the **View** menu

 - Font Size, Tab Size, Soft Tabs, Wrap, Theme